aaronsky/wanikani-swift/README.md

 ## License

-WaniKani for Swift is released under the BSD-2 license.
+WaniKani for Swift is released under Apache License 2.0.
 [See LICENSE](https://github.com/aaronsky/wanikani-swift/blob/master/LICENSE) for details.
-WaniKani data is subject to the [Terms of Use](https://www.wanikani.com/terms), which prohibit use of their copywritten learning material for commercial purposes.
+WaniKani data is subject to the [Terms of Use](https://www.wanikani.com/terms).